 The thing that separates D-Luxe Burger from the rest is the high-quality ingredients that go into everything.
 Each burger uses a signature blend of meat that you won’t find anywhere else.
 No thin, dried-out burgers here.
 They are all served on warm brioche buns taking the experience to an even higher level.

 The atmosphere is relaxed with seating both inside and outside, and great to bring kids.
 The prices are higher than most counter service burgers in other places, but the superior taste makes it worth the extra $1 or $2.

 What to Get: You came here for a Burger, and that’s what you should definitely get.
-All of them are great but the Barbecue Burger or the Southern Burger with pimento cheese are our two favorites.
+All of them are great but the Barbecued Burger or the Bacon and Blue Burger with blue cheese are our two favorites.
 We never go without getting our S’mores Gelato Shake which has marshmallows, whipped cream, graham crackers, and a dark chocolate drizzle.

 4. Les Halles Boulangerie-Patisserie (EPCOT)

 At Les Halles Boulangerie-Patisserie, we’ve died and gone to heaven as it has the perfect combo of both savory and sweet items.
 Can you really walk through the France pavilion without at least poking your head through the door to see what freshly baked goods are coming out of the oven?